 The School of Business here at Farmingdale is comprised of various different degree programs.
-Within the School of Business is the Business Management, Computer Systems, Ornamental Horticulture, Sport Management and Visual Communications: Art & Graphic Design programs.
+Within the School of Business is the Applied Economics, Business Management, Computer Systems, Ornamental Horticulture, Sport Management and Visual Communications: Art & Graphic Design programs.
 As a Business Management student I am proud to say that the faculty and staff are very well educated and experienced within their fields.
 The instruction of these professors are both collaborative and career-orientated.
 Degree programs within the School of Business prepare you for careers in which you will obtain upon graduating.
 This department has a lot of resources for students such as: student activities, internships, scholarships and a great networking environment.

 The physical School of Business building is breathtaking.
 This 39,000-square foot building serves roughly over 2,000 students and houses 40 professors’ offices.
 The classrooms within this building are wonderful.
 In some classrooms, professors have the option of recording the class or stream the class to a remote site off campus where people can watch online.
 These classrooms also have the capability to keep students engaged in the classroom and help them interact with one another.